pive/x1carbon2016-osx-elcapitan/README.md

 - ACPI and battery
 - Graphics and HDMI output
 - Audio
+- USB3

 ## Not working
-- Wifi (Intel) - use a wifi dongle (e.g. DWA-131) or stop reading this.
+- Wifi (Intel) - use a wifi dongle (e.g. DWA-131) or **stop reading this**.
 - Webcam

+## Not used
+- HiDPI - fonts are REALLY small on the display, but I actually like it.
+See https://www.tonymacx86.com/threads/adding-using-hidpi-custom-resolutions.133254/ to give it a try.
-- Bluetooth (not tried, may work anyways)
+- Bluetooth
+- SD Card
+- Fingerprint sensor
+- Touchpad (I always use an external mouse, and optionally the pointing stick)

 ## Tools used
 - Clover v2.4k r4061 with Clover Configurator